Area codes 318 and 457

 Area codes 318 and 457 are telephone area codes in the North American Numbering Plan (NANP) for the northern and central parts of the U.S. state of Louisiana.
 Area code 318 was assigned in 1957 in an area code split of the 504 numbering plan area (NPA) to nearly all of the state west of the Mississippi River, stretching from the Gulf of Mexico north to the border with Arkansas.
-After reduction of the numbering plan area In 1999, in which the southern half of 318 received area code 337, the numbering plan area was converted in 2025 to an overlay complex with additional area code 457.
+After a reduction of the numbering plan area in 1999, in which the southern half of 318 received area code 337, the numbering plan area was converted in 2025 to an overlay complex with additional area code 457.

+The 318/457 numbering plan area includes Shreveport, Bossier City, Monroe, Alexandria, Ruston and other communities in northern and central Louisiana.

 History

+Temporary use in California

 During the initial trials of direct distance dialing (DDD) in 1951, area code 318 was temporarily used as a destination code for San Francisco.
-Oakland and San Francisco had separate toll switches, so that calls had to be routed accordingly depending on the final destination in the Bay Area.
+Oakland and San Francisco had separate toll switches, so calls had to be routed according to the final destination in the Bay Area.
 As the telephone equipment used at the time handled only three-digit translation, the temporary use of a distinct area code was required to distinguish between the two cities.
 Area code 318 was used temporarily to specify San Francisco and areas north of the Golden Gate Bridge, while calls with destinations in Oakland or the East Bay used area code 415.
-When the electromechanical card-translator became available by 1953, translations using six digits were possible; the 318 code was no longer required.
-The entire San Francisco Bay Area returned to using area code 415.
+When the electromechanical card-translator became available in the early 1950s, translations using six digits were possible; the 318 code was no longer required.
+The entire Bay Area returned to using area code 415.

+Creation of area code 318

-In 1957, Louisiana's originally sole area code 504 was split to create a numbering plan area with area code 318 for all of the state west of the Mississippi River, stretching from the Gulf of Mexico north to the border with Arkansas.
+Louisiana was originally assigned area code 504 when the North American Numbering Plan was introduced in 1947.
+In 1957, area code 318 was assigned in a split of Louisiana's 504 numbering plan area.
+The new numbering plan area covered most of Louisiana west of the Mississippi River, extending from the Gulf of Mexico to the Arkansas state line.

+For more than four decades, 318 served a large part of western, northern and central Louisiana.
+It included major cities such as Shreveport, Monroe, Alexandria, Lafayette and Lake Charles before the 1999 split.

+1999 split and creation of 337

-In 1999, the southern half, including Lafayette and Lake Charles, was split off with area code 337.
+In 1999, the southern portion of the 318 numbering plan area was split off to create area code 337.
+The split assigned 337 to southwestern and south-central Louisiana, including Lafayette, Lake Charles, New Iberia, Opelousas and other communities.

-Further relief planning began in 2023, as 318 was expected to exhaust by early 2026.
-The Louisiana Public Service Commission has approved an all-service overlay complex, the first in Louisiana, with area code 457, which is scheduled to be in service on September 25, 2025.
-A permissive ten-digit dialing period in 318 was in progress from February 24, 2025 to August 25, 2025, after which ten-digit dialing became mandatory.
+The split took effect with a permissive dialing period beginning October 11, 1999.
+During that period, calls could be completed using either 318 or 337.
+Mandatory dialing of the new area code began March 13, 2000.
+After the split, 318 remained in northern and central Louisiana, including Shreveport, Monroe, Alexandria and nearby communities.